 Sexuality in Health Education

-The study of psychoactive drugs: what they are; how they work; and why people use and/or abuse them.
+The study of psychoactive drugs: what they are; how they work; and why people use and/or abuse them; and their impact on society.
 Not open to students with credit in HSC 528, 529, or 530.
-This course may be offered in an online or hybrid format.
+This course may be offered in an online format.
+Recommended: Any natural or social science course.

 Community Service in the Health Educators